 |Which DLSR camera can provide more photos with a full charge, Nikon D750 or Nikon Z6?|

-The Nikon D750 has a powerful battery, and it can provide you with up to 1230 shots with a full charge.
+The Nikon D750 has a powerful battery and can provide up to 1230 shots with a full charge.

 Does the Nikon D750 have Bluetooth connectivity?